Layansjj/chat-server-with-audit-logging/docs/README.md

 This project implements a concurrent client-server chat system using Java sockets.
 The system was extended with security-focused features including audit logging, command monitoring, and operational controls.

-Beyond functionality, this project was treated as a small security-governed system, with documented risks, threat modeling, and implemented controls.
+Beyond functionality, I treated this project as a small security governed system, with documented risks, threat modeling, and implemented controls.

  ### Key Features
 - Multi-client concurrent connections using threads